skybet/skybet.github.io/_posts/2017-07-24-intl-data-agile.md

 reduce cycle time, improve squad morale and deliver our commitments include:

 - Aiming to be predictable (instead of fast)
-- Being strict about how many points we take into sprint
+- Strictly taking only the points that velocity - buffer allows into sprint
 - Ensuring that squad members confirm that they can personally commit to the sprint
-- If anyone can't commit, keep planning until everyone can
+- If anyone can't commit, planning until everyone can
 - Taking important agile roles like Product Owner and Scrum Master into the squad full-time
 - Switching from physical boards to Jira to track metrics
 - Learning how to use Jira better and ensuring that the board is up to date